geeksforsocialchange/gfsc-v3/README.md

 ## Testing

-To check if links are working and images have alt text, you can run `hugo` and then `bin/htmltest`
+To check if links are working and images have alt text, you can use htmltest.
+To install it run `curl https://htmltest.wjdp.uk | bash`.
+From now on you can run `hugo` and then `bin/htmltest` to use.

 ## License